 - Security patch level: December 1, 2019

-It's also odd that SamMobile says the software is coming to Germany even though it provides a Dutch screenshot, but a German user on Reddit shares that they received the update as well.
+It's odd that SamMobile says the software is coming to Germany even though it provides a Dutch screenshot, but a German user on Reddit shares that they received the update as well.
 Maybe a Dutch expat is using their phone in their native language.

 Check if the update is available to you by heading to Settings -> Software Update.
 You can download and install it from there once it's live.
 If you're already using beta 7 on your Galaxy S10 device, try your luck and sideload the stable OTA files from PiunkaWeb.

 Stable Android 10 has started rolling out to One UI 2.0 beta users in the UK today.
-If the German launch is any indication, the software will soon also reach people on Android 9.
+If the German launch is any indication, the software will soon also reach people currently on Android 9.